rayofreflection/graphics-and-mathematics/README.md

-# What a *** is this !!!!!
+# RA [11-03-2024]: What a *** is this !!!!!

-RA [11-03-2024]:
 What am I doing for the past few hours.
 Just like wasting so much time I think so.
-But that fine.
+But thats fine.
 Just want to cross compile a hello world program into raspberry pi 4 or 0.

     >> lscpu